-If you haven’t noticed from some of my previous tutorials, I love peplums.
+If you haven’t noticed from some of my previous tutorials, I love peplums and free dress patterns.
 I am not at my ideal weight (yet), so having a peplum over a skirt or in the middle of a dress hides what I need hidden in a very stylish way.
 I have made a few of these dresses in the past before I started the blog and always wanted to share the pattern since it’s such a classic look.
 The pattern comes in 2 sizes.
 Size small will fit anyone from 30-32 bust and size medium will fit 34-36 bust.
 The overall length is about 30″ for both sizes.
 The dress fits very snug on the body so its best to use a jersey cotton knit as your fabric.
 The pattern can also be made into a gorgeous sheath knit dress by simply skipping the peplum part of the tutorial.
 The pattern is based off of women’s Gap size chart if that helps you figure out the measurements.

 For this dress, I decided to do a sleeve at elbow length.
 I think a longer sleeve makes the dress look a bit dressier and modern.
 You can also accent the sleeves with some shiny buttons or ribbons for an even dressier look.
 The dress hits right above the knees which makes it perfect for a date night or for work.
 Additionally, if you prefer to go sleeveless for a more casual look, the pattern can be used without the sleeve.
 This gorgeous knit fabric can be found at Girl Charlee.
 Hope you like it and enjoy the pattern.